OxideWaveLength/Minecraft-Hack-BaseClient/Readme.md

 ### Features

 - CommandManager (with ~~two~~ three commands, "irc", ~~and~~ "set" and "help")
-- ModuleManager (with one example module, and the "AdvancedTabGui" module AND module settings)
+- ModuleManager (with module settings, one example module (the fly/flight module) and the "AdvancedTabGui" module)
 - EventManager (not all of the event handlers are working or cancellable, some marked as cancellable are not _yet_)
 - FileManager
 - ConfigManager